-Following an earthquake or other major disasters it is important to know how and when to turn off the major utilities, such as gas and hydro.
+Following an earthquake or other major disasters, it is important to know how and when to turn off major utilities, such as gas, water and electricity.

 It is extremely important to know when and how to turn off the gas.
 Fire is the second leading cause of destruction following an earthquake.

 According to FortisBC, you should turn off the gas when you smell gas, hear the hissing sound of gas escaping or a gas appliance or water tank has broken loose from its connections or fallen over.
 You will recognize the smell of the gas because it has been treated to give it a distinctive “rotten egg” smell.

 If you smell rotten eggs or hear the sound of escaping gas, go outside and call the FortisBC Emergency Line at 1-800-663-9911 (24 hours) or 911.